UCBerkeleySETI/turbo_seti/README.md

 ### Expected Input File Format

-At the moment, the `turboSETI` command line and the `FindDoppler` object expect an Filterbank HDF5 file (.h5) or a Filterbank SIGPROC file (.fil).
+At the moment, the `turboSETI` command line and the `FindDoppler` object expect a Filterbank HDF5 file (.h5) or a Filterbank SIGPROC file (.fil).

 ### Usage as a Command Line